microsoft/vscode-docs/docs/java/java-tomcat-jetty.md

 ## Other servers

-[Server Connector](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-server-connector) extension by Red hat allows you to sstart, stop and deploy to Red hat server and runtime products like Wildfly, JBoss EAP, MInishift, CDK.
+The [Server Connector](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-server-connector) extension by Red hat allows you to start, stop, and deploy to a Red Hat server and runtime products like Wildfly, JBoss EAP, Minishift, CDK.

-[Microprofile Extension Pack](https://marketplace.visualstudio.com/items?itemName=MicroProfile-Community.vscode-microprofile-pack) provides tools from creating a MicroProfile project to developing and deploying to runtimes such as Open Libery, Quarkus and Payara.
+[Microprofile Extension Pack](https://marketplace.visualstudio.com/items?itemName=MicroProfile-Community.vscode-microprofile-pack) provides tools for creating MicroProfile projects to develop and deploy to runtimes such as Open Liberty, Quarkus, and Payara.